ImAwsumm/learning-c/GUI-Calculator/README.md

 - Either use the buttons to type or your keyboard
 - Use operators (+, -, *, /) for calculations
-- Press the 'C' button to clear the input and type new e equations
+- Press the 'C' button to clear the input and type new equations

 ## Error Handling
 The calculator handles various error cases including; divding by zero, having an Invalid character syntax, sending unrecognized numbers and sending an empty equation